 How to measure finger and hand range of motion

-To measure finger range of motion with a goniometer, support the hand with the finger straight, place a small goniometer on the back (dorsal surface) of the joint, align it along the two bones, then bend the joint and read the angle.
+To measure finger range of motion, support the hand with the finger straight, place a finger goniometer — a small goniometer sized for the digits — on the back (dorsal surface) of the joint, align it along the two bones, then bend the joint and read the angle.
 Normal finger flexion is about 90° at the MCP, 100° at the PIP, and 90° at the DIP; the thumb reaches about 50° (MCP) and 80° (IP) (AAOS).
 Total Active Motion (TAM) sums a digit’s flexion.
 The steps and evidence are below.

 90° / 100°Normal finger MCP / PIP flexion (AAOS)